Spare Parts Know How

 Third, this item has long periods of no movement followed by short periods of multiple movements.

-Compare this to the theoretical model that assumes a constant and linear usage of items.
 As a result the ‘average demand value’ (so often used in theory) varies enormously depending upon the period in the timeline; it is not constant or linear.

 Fourth, the large spike in holdings on the right hand side (at the end of the timeline) is not a result of additional purchasing, but results from a massive and sudden return to store of items previously removed.